opticspy/lightpipes/sphinx-sources/support.rst

 .. _Github: https://github.com/opticspy/lightpipes

-2) Help for a specific `command` can be obtained at the Python prompt and from the command reference.
+2) Help for a specific `command` can be obtained at the Python prompt.

     For example, to display the help for the `Begin` command, type at the Pythom prompt: